Theoretical and observational constraints on early dark energy in $F(R)$ gravity: EDE models in TEXT gravity and constraints

-As shown in Fig.~\ref{fig: FR(R0)_n}, this condition cannot be satisfied for any realistic choice of parameter $n>17/13$.
-It should be noted that the above BBN constraint is model-independent since it stems from the frame transformation of $F(R)$ gravity theory.
+As shown in Fig.~\ref{fig: FR(R0)_n}, this condition cannot be satisfied for any choices of parameter $n>17/13\approx 1.31$.
+It should be noted that the above BBN constraint is model independent since it stems from the frame transformation of $F(R)$ gravity theory.